-17 LAST VALUATION DAY
+17. LAST VALUATION DAY

-The last valuation day of the year was 31 December 2021 (2020: 31 December 2020).
+The last valuation day of the year was 31 December 2023 (2022: 31 December 2022).

-18 NET ASSETS (EQUITY) VALUE
+18. NET ASSETS (EQUITY) VALUE

-The Capital Market Authority (CMA), through its circular dated 10 Rabi Al Thani 1439H (corresponding to 28 December 2017), have approved the Dual NAV approach for investment funds.
-In accordance with the circular, IFRS 9 will be applied for accounting and reporting purposes and the dealing NAV will remain unaffected until further notice.
+The CMA, through its circular dated 10 Rabi Al Thani 1439H (corresponding to 28 December 2017), has approved the Dual NAV approach for investment funds.
+In accordance with the circular, IFRS 9 will be applied for accounting and reporting purposes and dealing NAV will remain unaffected until further notice.